Boomi for SAP: CDC Flow set up guide

 |---|---|---|

-| 4.1 | SAP Connection Details | Provide the Connection Name, SAP Base URL, Client, Username, and Password. |
+| 4.1 | SAP connection details | Provide the Connection Name, Host, Port, Username, Password, and SAP Client. |

-| 4.2 | Enable CDC Section | Topic Name: Enter the Event Streams topic name created in step 1.1.
-Token: Enter the token created in step 1.2. |
+| 4.2 | Enable CDC connectivity | Switch the Enable CDC Connectivity (Event Streams) toggle to On.
+Environment Token: Enter the token generated in step 1.2.
+Event Streams Topic Name: Enter the topic name created in step 1.1. |

-| 4.3 | Validation Rules | Missing details trigger an error, and invalid tokens or topics lead to an Access Denied status. |
+| 4.3 | Validation rules | Missing details trigger an error, and invalid tokens or topics lead to an Access Denied status. |

 | 4.4 | Notification | A setup warning appears if CDC is enabled without the required Event Streams information. |

 Step 5.
-Configure the BDI Source (Consumer)
+Configure the BDI Data Flow

 | Step | Action | Detail & Parameters |